The United States has a reopening date. Here's what travelers need to know

 Which vaccines are accepted?

-The US Centers for Disease Control and Prevention has already alerted airlines that all FDA approved and authorized vaccines, as well as vaccines that have an Emergency Use Listing (EUL) from the WHO will be accepted for entry into the United States.
+The US Centers for Disease Control and Prevention has confirmed that all FDA approved and authorized vaccines, as well as vaccines that have an Emergency Use Listing (EUL) from the WHO will be accepted for entry into the United States.

 That means the AstraZeneca vaccine, in use in places including Canada and Europe, will be accepted.
 The Sputnik V vaccine developed in Russia has not been approved by WHO or FDA.